cyberkutti-iedc/UNILOD/README.md

    - Navigate to `Tools > Board > Boards Manager`, search for "Unilod Tiny6C8D," and install the Unilod Tiny6C8D board package.

 4. **Connect and Program**:
-   - Connect your Unilod Tiny6C8D board to your computer using a micro USB cable.
+   - Connect your Unilod Tiny6C8D board to your computer using the male header pins.
    - Select "Unilod Tiny6C8D" as the target board in the Arduino IDE.
    - Now, you're all set to create and upload programs to your Unilod Tiny6C8D board, similar to working with Arduino.